let's not eat ourselves

 Yes, like all nations I believe it has a right to exist and a responsibility to uphold international law.

-colbert continues his line of questioning:
+colbert continued his line of questioning:

 There are many people in New York, even people who would support your candidacy otherwise who don't want to support you because of the Jewish community's fear of the true and rising anti-semitism, not only around the world but in this country and shamefully in New York… What do you say to those New Yorkers are afraid that you wouldn’t be their mayor?